What Christmas was like the year you were born

 1967: North Vietnam ceasefire lasts most of Christmas Day

 The Vietnam War was raging by 1967.
-But on Christmas Day, a ceasefire held for most of the day, allowing troops stationed in the country a moment of respite from fighting for celebration.
+But on Christmas Day, a ceasefire was held for most of the day, allowing troops stationed in the country a moment of respite from fighting for celebration.

 1968: America celebrates Christmas while orbiting the moon